crystalin/better-voice-typing/README.md

   - Speech-to-Text: Select your STT provider (OpenAI, Google Cloud) and model (Whisper, GPT-4o, GPT-4o Mini)
   - Silent-Start Timeout: Cancels the recording if no sound is detected within the first few seconds, preventing accidental recordings
   - Clean Transcription: Enable/disable further refinement of the transcription using a configurable LLM
+  - UI Indicator Position: Change the corner of the screen where the recording indicator appears.
 - Restart: Quickly restart the application, like when its not responding to the keyboard shortcut
 - Exit: Exit the application